FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_1_Fundamentals/1_Fundamentals.md

 --

-## Measurements of Networks and their Elements
+## Measurements of Networks/Graphs and their Elements

 --